 - Your voice audio never leaves your device

-- Transcription happens entirely on your Mac's Neural Engine
+- Transcription happens entirely on your Mac

 - No internet connection required for transcription